jb3/cpu_emulator/README.md

 The instruction set implemented in this program is from [this page](http://teaching.idallen.com/dat2343/09f/notes/13lmc_opcodes.htm) (only difference is that STO is STA).

+There is an extra instruction called `SET` which will set the loaded memory address to something else.

 # Example programs

 ## Add two numbers